-West of England Partnership (WEP) Joint Transport Board resolve to prepare an outline business case for a Henbury spur service with new stations at Ashley Down, North Filton and Henbury as part of MetroWest Phase 2.
+West of England Partnership (WEP) Joint Transport Board resolve to prepare an outline business case for a Henbury spur service.
+This includes new stations at Ashley Down, North Filton and Henbury, as part of MetroWest Phase 2.

 Loop or spur?

-Consultants to the Partnership dismiss the case for a Henbury loop service extending west to Avonmouth via Clifton Down to Temple Meads, claiming this would attract only 8,000 more passengers per year than the proposed spur.
+West of England Partnership dismiss the case for a Henbury Loop service, extending west to Avonmouth via Clifton Down to Temple Meads, because they claim it would only attract 8,000 more passengers per year than the proposed spur.

-Demonstration charter train shows feasibility of operating service around loop.
+A demonstration charter train shows the feasibility of operating a service around the Henbury Loop.

-The business case ignores the volume of new residents of the 8,000 new homes in the Cribbs Patchway New Neighbourhood (old Filton Airfield) who will likely need to travel to employment hubs to the north-west of the city, such as Severnside.
-Also ignored is the potential passenger flow from the (not yet build) Portway Park&Ride station.
+The West of England Partnership’s business case ignores the number of new residents.
+There will be 8,000 new homes in the Cribbs Patchway New Neighbourhood (old Filton Airfield), and many residents will need to travel to employment hubs to the north-west of the city such as Severnside.

 South Gloucestershire Council discuss restoration of services on the Henbury Loop, providing the opportunity for a suburban metro service, serving Bristol Temple Meads, Clifton Down, Henbury and Bristol Parkway (and intermediate stops) on a circular route.

-Stations close to freight.
-Line is retained for freight use as a direct route to Avonmouth Docks.
+Stations close to freight, but the Henbury line is retained for freight use as a direct route to Avonmouth Docks.

-Ashley Hill, Horfield, Henbury and Chittening stations close to passengers.
+British Rail close Ashley Hill, Horfield, Henbury and Chittening stations to passengers.